MarktW86/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/Get-AzureRmRoleAssignment.md

 ```

 ### -RoleDefinitionId
-Id of the Role that is assigned to the principal.
+Specifeis the ID of the Role that is assigned to the principal.

 ```yaml
 Type: Guid